OrionW06/Flipper-Zero-Anti-Skid/README.md

 FZAS is a protective measure to ensure that flipper zero apps (and potentially other code) will not easily be skidded without the consent of the repo owner

 ## Usage
-Import utils.h into your program and call the init_card() function within it at some point in your program.
+Import utils.h into your program and call the init_card() or init_screen() function within it at some point in your program.
 The rest is taken care of with no ill effects to any firmware not associated with skidding code.

 ## Effects
 ### What does FZAS do?